Farinazmohebbifar91/powerus/README.md

 and not sending to client.

 ** flight service
-I added flight services for our request to DB and repository connections
+I added flight services for our requests to DB and repository connections (we could have separate services for each meaningful repository but as it was a small project I kept all of them together)

 ** Database
 If you wanna have look on DB you can check flightDB file on route path